Hello, Robert M0NVQ here

 Hello, I am Robert M0NVQ, a licensed amateur radio operator and my QTH is Oldham, Greater Manchester.
 M0NVQ is my callsign.

-This is my amateur radio blog, which means only amateur radio topics will be covered.
+This is my amateur radio blog, which means that primarily, amateur radio topics will be covered.
 My amateur radio blog posts provide details of forthcoming amateur radio rallies, events on the air, contests, amateur radio suppliers, allocated frequencies, and other amateur radio websites.

 How I became interested in Amateur Radio